Protocol Serialization and Deserialization¶

 signature, it can then use that registry to dynamically construct concrete types

-it knows about in the new
+it knows about in the new factory method with a fallback to DynamicTrait.

 generated, so any generated schemas will be able to take advantage of the